piotrstenke/JollyQuotes/README.md

  - [kanye.rest](https://kanye.rest/)
  - [Tronald Dump](https://www.tronalddump.io/)

+The following APIs are not yet supported, but will be in the future:

  - [quotable](https://github.com/lukePeavey/quotable)

 If you have any suggestions regarding additional API support, feel free to ask or create your own push request!